Mouth Guards Near You

 Who Can Benefit from Mouth Guards?

 Patients of all ages can wear mouth guards in Saskatoon.
 This dental appliance is highly recommended to athletes and those who participate in contact sports such as football, soccer, boxing, and basketball.
 These activities involve a more tremendous risk of accidents or injuries to the mouth.
 Additionally, custom-fitted mouth guards are recommended to patients with bruxism—unintentional teeth grinding during sleep.
-In which case, the mouth guard is used to prevent tooth damage and protect the integrity of your teeth.
-At Brighton Dental, we offer mouth guards in Saskatoon, SK S7K 0P1.
+In this case, the mouth guard is used to prevent tooth damage and protect the integrity of your teeth.
+At Brighton Dental, we offer mouth guards in Saskatoon, SK S7V 0V2.
 Schedule your appointment today!

 How to Maintain Your Mouth Guard